 This removes the application and any related Snap data, keeping your system clean.

-Fedora’s SELinux (Security-Enhanced Linux) feature is essential for system security, but its strict policies can sometimes interfere with Snap operations.
+Fedora’s SELinux (Security-Enhanced Linux) feature is essential for system security, but its strict policies can sometimes interfere with Snap operations, especially when you install Snap on Fedora for the first time.
 Below are steps to identify and resolve common SELinux-related issues when using Snap.

 Analyzing SELinux Denials